ritza-co/CodeCapsules/CodeCapsulesvHeroku.md

 After connecting, click "Deploy Branch" in the "Manual Deploy" section at the bottom of the page.
 Wait until it has finished deploying.
 When deployment is finished, navigate to the top of the page and click "Open app" to see the result!

-## Digital Oceans App Platform
+## DigitalOcean App Platform

-The Digital Oceans App Platform was also designed to compete against to Heroku.
+The DigitalOcean App Platform is another PaaS alternative.
 It contains the same key features as Code Capsules and Heroku.
-Like Heroku, it advertises itself as a "Platform as a Service".

 ### Account creation and repository linking

-Digital Oceans is the only platform here which requires a credit card.
-At the time of writing, Digital Oceans offers a free trial worth a $100 credit on their platform, so you will **not** be charged, until the $100 is spent.
+DigitalOcean is the only platform here which requires a credit card.
+At the time of writing, DigitalOcean offers a free trial worth a $100 credit on their platform, so you will **not** be charged, until the $100 is spent.
 Ensure that you have canceled your billing account, so that you will not be charged in the future.

 Create a new account by: